paperlands/paperlands.github.io/_pages/teachers.md

 <section class="my-36 lg:mx-60">
 <h2 class="my-8 text-3xl font-bold lg:text-4xl">21st Century Competencies</h2>

-A computational approach pushes students to develop critical, adaptive and inventive thinking (CAIT) skills.<br>
+A computational approach pushes students to develop critical, adaptive and inventive thinking (<strong class="text-orange-950">CAIT</strong>) skills.<br>
 <br>

-1. Critical thinking: <br>
+<strong class="text-orange-950">1.
+Critical thinking:</strong><br>
 <div class="ml-5">
 Computation transforms abstract math concepts into interactive problem-solving challenges.
-Instead of simply memorizing formulas, students must break down geometric patterns into logical steps, anticipate outcomes, and debug errors when results don’t match expectations.
+Instead of simply memorizing formulas, students must <strong class="text-orange-950">break down</strong> geometric patterns into <strong class="text-orange-950">logical steps</strong>, anticipate outcomes, and <strong class="text-orange-950">debug errors</strong> when results don’t match expectations.
 </div>
 <br>

-2. Adaptive thinking: <br>
+<strong class="text-orange-950">2.
+Adaptive thinking:</strong><br>
 <div class="ml-5">
 Students will encounter unexpected outcomes when programming, requiring them to adapt their approach.
-Students will be using math they've learned in school and apply it to a completely new context, serving as a formative test of their understanding. (e.g using exterior angles to make floor tiles)
+Students will be using math they've learned in school and apply it to a completely <strong class="text-orange-950">new context</strong>, serving as a formative test of their understanding. (e.g using exterior angles to make floor tiles)
 </div>
 <br>

-3. Inventive thinking: <br>
+<strong class="text-orange-950">3.
+Inventive thinking:</strong><br>
 <div class="ml-5">
-From symmetries to fractals, there are infinite ways to create unique patterns for study computationally.
+From symmetries to fractals, there are infinite ways to <strong class="text-orange-950">create unique patterns</strong> for study computationally.
 The very act of creating something new with math forces students to think out of the box.
 </div>
 <br>

-4. Communication & Collaboration: <br>
+<strong class="text-orange-950">4.
+Communication & Collaboration:</strong><br>
 <div class="ml-5">
 Students work shoulder to shoulder in a shared collaborative coding environment that allows them to look over their shoulder, push each other, and reason against their classmates' approaches.
-By sharing their own perspective it becomes the class' shared perspective.
+By sharing their own perspective it becomes the class' <strong class="text-orange-950">shared perspective</strong>.
 </div>
 <div class="ml-5">